-Administrative and /Pprofessional and Nnon-Uunit Celassified 52-week employees may use up to four (4) days per fiscal year for personal reasons during the 12-month period ending on the last payroll reporting date in June of each year.
+Administrative and professional and non-unit classified employees may use up to four (4) days per fiscal year for personal reasons during the 12-month period ending on the last payroll reporting date in June of each year.

 Employees who have completed at least 10 consecutive full years of service may use one (1) additional day per fiscal year for personal reasons.